GameWithPixels/DiceFirmware/README.md

 To connect to the die electronic board, run the following commands in VS Code:
 * `Arduino: Select Port` and select SEGGER
 * `Arduino: Open Serial Monitor`

+Because logs are actual string, they need to be stored in firmware.
+This takes a lot of space which is one the reason why we remove logs from release builds.
+As a consequence only a debug build will output logs through the serial monitor.

 ## Memory Optimizations